MBB-team/VBA-toolbox/_wiki/CaBBI.md

 ## CaBBI demo codes step by step
 The demonstration scripts `demo_CaIBB_FHN` and `demo_CaIBB_QGIF` show how to invert the FHN and QGIF generative models, respectively, given a measured fluorescence trace.
 By default, the demonstration scripts automatically [download the clacium imaging data](https://figshare.com/s/e524c1d214d411e5869c06ec4b8d1f61) that was processed in Rahmati et al. (2016).
-These *in-vitro* data were recorded from *neonatal* hippocampal tissues with a temporal precision of 22.6 Hz (the sampling rate; see `Step 2`).
+These *in-vitro* data were recorded from *neonatal* hippocampal tissues with a sampling rate of 22.6 Hz.
 Note that the ensuing fluorescence transients have relatively very slow rising phases, which render model inversions particularly difficult.
 This is why recorded data are pre-processed (slow temporal drifts removal) prior to model inversion.

 The Figure below is an example of the graphical output of `demo_CaIBB_FHN`: